wisebooksio/wisebooks-site/content/_posts/2018-9-23-maria-sharapova.md

 Sharapova is a powerful role model.
 What are some of the books that have shaped her over her years?

-*A note from Christine at Wisebooks: OPEN by Tennis Star Andre Agassi was one of my favourite reads.
+*A note from Christine at Wisebooks: OPEN by Tennis Star Andre Agassi was one of my favorite reads.
 I am going to put Sharapova’s autobiography on my list immediately*